Ishteee/chitchat/README.md

-The title of our project is ChitChat.
+The title of my project is ChitChat.

 We've developed a website using a Node.js server, allowing users to chat with others on the platform.
 Users can enter the chat with a chosen username, sending messages visible to all participants, akin to a group chat.
 Additionally, the website features a private chat platform, enabling users to engage in one-on-one conversations.
 These private chats are stored in the MongoDB database for future reference.